-Financial data aggregators are applications that enable you to add your bank account credential and view all your banking data in one place.
-Typically, they are powered by Open Banking APIs and allow you to consolidate all your financial flows in one place and track cash flow analysis.
+Financial data aggregators are applications that enable you to add your bank account credentials and view all your banking data in one place, consolidate your financial flows, and track cash flow analysis – and these are typically powered by Open Banking APIs.
 Mint and YNAB are two names the average consumer is likely familiar with, but this functionality has become widespread in the ecosystem.

-While many of these apps only have read access for data, this data stream replete with personally identifiable information is in itself a vulnerability.
+While many of these apps only have read access for data, this data stream – replete with personally identifiable information – is a huge vulnerability.
 And not all data aggregators are the same.
-Whereas Mint is a simple budgeting tool, others like Personal Capital also allow you to open checking, investing and other accounts.
+Whereas Mint is a simple budgeting tool, others like Personal Capital also allow you to open checking, investing and a variety of accounts.

-- Users can then connect existing accounts and transfer money into the new one.
+- Users can then connect existing accounts and transfer money into new ones

-In theory, a single point of contact to manage money is the consumer’s dream – and likewise full of opportunity for providers.
-But as much as everybody loves conveniences and lowered transaction costs, security must be factored into the equation.
+In theory, a single point of contact to manage money is the consumer’s dream – and likewise full of opportunities for providers.
+But as much as everybody loves conveniences and lowered transaction costs, FinTech security requirements must be factored into the equation.
 You must be able to answer definitely “yes” to these questions:

 - Does your product follow modern security practices?